 If you have any questions, or have any trouble accessing the course after registering, please contact us at email@example.com

-The course will meet on four consecutive Tuesdays from May 11 to June 1.
+The course will meet on four consecutive Wednesdays from December 1 to December 22.
 Each meeting will last for two hours, with time allotted for a presentation from the instructors, guided small group discussion, and time for participants to ask questions.
 While no theological background is required to register, participants are asked to read the books listed below each class description, and a small selection of relevant texts.
 PDFs of the readings will be supplied to registrants.
 Links to purchase them are also listed below and will also be provided in your receipt email after registration.

 Christogenesis and Christophany

 Roman Catholic priest Raimon Panikkar lamented that Christology was unable to answer the questions that meet the needs of our age.
 He saw a disconnection between faith in Christ, the cries of the poor, and the abuse of the earth.
 While he noticed that Christians were concerned with their own internal problems, he also noticed that these same Christians were blind to the world in which they lived.
 Panikkar’s solution to such a disconnect was to emphasize that the Incarnation was not simply a historical event, but a cultural event in which the material and spiritual are indivisibly one.
 As such, each person who encounters Jesus Christ can recognize him as the prototype for all humanity, “a central symbol of all reality,” in which “all treasures of the divinity [and] all the mysteries of [humankind]” are united.
 Thus, there is a deep inner center in the human person with the capacity to manifest Christ, and Panikkar calls this “Christophany.”